Tax alert

 • There are measures to prevent the misuse of this credit such as:

-• corporations would be deemed to be associated if it’s reasonable to believe that one of the reasons for their separate existence is to access or increase the credit
+o Corporations would be deemed to be associated if it’s reasonable to believe that one of the reasons for their separate existence is to access or increase the credit.

 Takeaway

-This tax credit offers eligible CCPCs a refundable credit up to $2 million per year (shared among an associated group) on certain purchases of M&P property used in Ontario.
+The OMMITC offers eligible CCPCs a refundable credit up to $2 million per year (shared among an associated group) on certain purchases of M&P property used in Ontario.
+Proposed changes will increase this limit to $3 million and expand eligibility to qualifying non-CCPCs on a non-refundable basis, if enacted.
+Determining whether an expenditure qualifies can be challenging—If you need assistance navigating these rules, contact your local advisor or reach out to us here.

 Disclaimer